 If You're a Real One, Wear 'Em With Baggier/More Relaxed Pants

 I know how difficult it is for some people to get behind the relaxed/wide-leg trouser movement, but if you're looking into what to wear with your AF1s, it may be time to hop on the train.
 A pair of classic 874 Dickies that sit right above the top of your Lows, or some beefy Nike sweatpants with an elastic cuff for the Mids or Highs will never lead you astray.

 As far as denim, the length and how they fall (or don't fall) on top of your Forces is the determining factor.
 Really, just about any type of denim could work with Uptowns, but you MUST make sure they're tapered at the bottom so they can stack up a bit as they hit the shoe.
 You really don't want to be out here looking like Michael Jordan at any party that has Latina women there, thinking he got his "good jeans" on.

 Keep a Pair of All-Whites on Ice

-There are three guarantees in life: death, taxes and price inflation even effects the cost of Coke Whites.
+There are three guarantees in life: death, taxes and price inflation will even effect the cost of Coke Whites.
 It should go without saying that one should have least one pair of White-on-Whites if you are even remotely interested in Forces.
 However, if you have the financial capability, it is imperative that you keep a pair of them on ice.
 They will never go out of style and they go with just about everything.
 You know how your mom used to always keep some chicken in the freezer just in case she didn't have anything else to cook, and it still came out bomb (as long as you remembered to take it out to thaw when you got home from school)?
 A fresh pair of all-white Forces are the exact same thing to any outfit.

 How to Properly Lace Air Force Ones